 Like the talcum powder lawsuit, there is a need to understand the mechanisms or relationship between ovarian cancer and factors or conditions that are closest and most intimate to a women’s personal health such as parity, oral contraceptive usage, fertility treatments and ovarian cysts.

 The pill, parity & the cancer relationship

 Hormone contraceptives are the most widely used medication among women.
 It is estimated that over 210 million women are exposed to contraceptives (2007) Epidemiological studies indicate a protective effect of parity and oral/injectable contraceptive (OC) on ovarian cancer.
 A stronger reduction in ovarian cancer risk was seen in women who had used OC for greater than or equal to 5 years compared to those who had used less than 5 years.

 The protective effect of OC remains consistent across age, parity, menopausal status and family history of breast or ovarian cancer.
 The OC protection from ovarian cancer persists for a long time even after stopping its usage.
-Ironically, however, long term use of contraceptives is known to significantly affect the risk of liver cancer, breast and cervical cancer in women.
+Ironically, however, long-term use of contraceptives is known to significantly affect the risk of liver cancer, breast and cervical cancer in women.

-Studies show that the risk of this cancer from oral contraceptive usage decreases after cessation >10 years.
+Studies show that the risk of ovarian cancer from oral contraceptive usage decreases after cessation >10 years.
 There may be other unidentified patient-specific factors that may also contribute towards cancer risk; nevertheless, information about the use of oral or injectable contraceptives with respect to cancer risk can help women make informed decisions about their choice of contraceptive methods.
-Thus giving women the power of choice with regards to their health.
+Thus giving women the power of choice with regard to their health.